How Efficient is Contact Tracing in Mitigating the Spread of Covid-19? A Mathematical Modeling Approach: Simulation Experiments and results

 \subsubsection{Immediate CT Adoption with Perfect Tracking and Monitoring}

 We run the simulated model with $\beta_M = 0$ and $\rho = 1$ for around 20 months under constant conditions while studying the effect of the number of traced reported cases on the number of infected, hospitalized and dead.
 Fig.\,\ref{fig:TMEpsilon} shows that the total mortality (as well as infected and hospitalized) increases with no contact traced individual ($\epsilon = 0$) and decreases with increased number of traced reported cases.
-Furthermore, we simulate the model with several values in $\epsilon \times \eta, ~\eta, \epsilon \in [0, 1]$ to observe the effect of reporting and tracing on the model.
-The outcome of interest is total mortality, peak hospitalization and peak infected which are normalized against their respective maximum and the results are presented in Fig.\,\ref{fig:TMContour}.
-The results in this figure show that while high reporting rate is crucial for mitigating the spread of the epidemic, the percentage of traced reported cases have a more substantial effect on the spread. {The results for Texas are expected since the mortality and hospitalized cases will be more with more reporting and no tracing.
-The results for Washington shows that a moderately high (and not very high) reporting rate gives peak hospitalizations and mortality.
-This may be attributed to the dynamics of the fitted model for Washington where the number of infected individuals have been lowered after some months.} Using the formula given in eqn.\,\ref{eqn:s}, we estimate the number of reported cases which will be traced.
-The results are presented in fig.\,\ref{fig:TMTraced}.
-A contour plot of the reproduction number $\mathcal{R}_c$ as a function of fraction of the infected population reported and proportion of exposed individuals that is traced is shown in fig.\,\ref{fig:R0-EpsEta}. {The figure shows that if at least $60\%~(40\%)$ contacts of reported cases (with perfect reporting) are traced or at least $70\%~(65\%)$ of total cases are reported where all their contacts are traced in Texas (Washington), then disease elimination is feasible.}
+Furthermore, we simulate the model with several values in $\epsilon \times \eta, ~\epsilon, \eta \in [0, 1]$ to observe the effect of reporting and tracing on the model.
+The outcomes of interest are total mortality, peak hospitalization and peak infected which are normalized against their respective maximum and the results are presented in Fig.\,\ref{fig:TMContour}.
+The results for both states indicate that while high reporting rate is crucial for mitigating the spread of the pandemic, the percentage of traced reported cases have a more substantial effect on the spread.
+A contour plot of the reproduction number $\mathcal{R}_c$ as a function of fraction of the infected population reported and proportion of exposed individuals that is traced is shown in fig.\,\ref{fig:R0-EpsEta}. {The figure shows that if at least $60\%~(50\%)$ contacts of reported cases (with perfect reporting) are traced or at least $70\%~(65\%)$ of total cases are reported where all their contacts are traced in Texas (Washington), then disease elimination is feasible.}